-To verify that you have allocated all the NIM resources that you need you can run the "Isnim -I" command.
-For example, to check the node "clstrn01" you could run the following command.
+To verify that you have allocated all the NIM resources that you need you can run the "lsnim -l" command.
+For example, to check all the nodes in the group "service" you could run the following command.

-lsnim -l clstrn01
+lsnim -l service